pingcap/tidb-operator/docs/api-references/docs.md

 <p>
 (Members of <code>StorageProvider</code> are embedded into this type.)
 </p>
-<p>StorageProvider configures where and how backups should be stored.</p>
+<p>StorageProvider configures where and how backups should be stored.
+*** Note: This field should generally not be left empty, unless you are certain the storage provider
+*** can be obtained from another source, such as a schedule CR.</p>
 </td>
 </tr>
 <tr>